Stephanieewelu/Software.Architecture.Packages/README.md

 - Enhance security features, including vulnerability scanning and secure coding practices.
 - Implement a recommendation engine for AI packages based on user preferences.
 - Develop a comprehensive testing suite for AI models and packages.
+- Create a user-friendly web interface for package management.

 ## Future Enhancements